Sunday, February 10, 2008

 Saturday, January 26, 2008

-Now she criticizes Senator Obama for the quality of clients he represented while in private practice.
-I bet Ms. Clinton would much prefer to discuss her board memberships than many other issues that stained her political dossier.
-Why does Senator Obama choose Walmart?
+Now, she criticizes Senator Obama for the quality of clients he represented while he was in private practice.
+Ms. Clinton would likely prefer to discuss her board memberships, as opposed to other issues that stained her dossier.

 Wednesday, January 23, 2008

-Behaving un-presidential
+Behaving un-presidential?

-I'm intrigued by all the disapproval of former President Bill Clinton's recent speech-making.
+There's much disapproval of former President Bill Clinton's recent speech-making.
 When Senator Ted Kennedy is unhappy with the Clintons, it's an unusual time.

 Thursday, January 10, 2008